UK challenger bank Aldermore eyes $1.3 billion float

-LONDON British lender Aldermore expects to be valued at about 800 million pounds ($1.3 billion) when it makes its market debut later this month, becoming the latest so-called "challenger" bank to list in London.
+LONDON British lender Aldermore expects to be valued at about 800 million pounds when it makes its market debut later this month, becoming the latest so-called "challenger" bank to list in London.

 Industry sources said the sale, priced on Friday, was expected to attract domestic demand, but also interest from across the Atlantic.
 U.S. investors have been drawn to recent share sales by UK retail banks, looking for exposure to Britain's economic recovery and anticipating that expected interest rate rises will improve banks' profit margins.